karashiiro/lodestone-id-time/README.md

   or some proxy for it.
 * The 2020-Now part of the formula might be better approximated with another sinusoidal term, but it's unclear yet if that's the case.
+* The large gaps in the data suggest that there's a bug in my thread work distribution, but the data is spread out well regardless of that, so it's a non-issue right now.